 Puerto Maldonado is a rather forgotten city when it comes to a place to visit the Amazon.
 In Brazil, you have the famous Manaus, and in Peru, you have the city of Iquitos.
-That being said, when a place that is a gateway to mother nature then the less visited option can actually be a good thing!
+In addition, Puerto Maldonado is rather easy to get to from Cusco and multi-day trips to remote eco-lodges (only accessible by boat) are affordable.

-With the millions of people who visit the Amazone each year finding unique and spectacular wildlife can become more difficult as a place becomes more populated.
-That’s why during our visit to Peru we decided to make the long journey from Cusco to Puerto Maldonado to visit the Amazon Jungle.
+With the millions of people who visit the Amazon each year finding unique and spectacular wildlife can become more difficult as a place becomes more populated.
+That’s why during our visit to Peru we decided to make the journey from Cusco to Puerto Maldonado to visit the Amazon Jungle.

 The city of Puerto Maldonado is a 10-hour bus ride east of Cusco.
 The city sits along the banks of the Rio Madre De Dios River and is surrounded by thick Amazon Jungle.

 Puerto Maldonado is actually located right next to the border of Brazil and Bolivia and shares the Amazon Jungle with them.